-To each shoot you received has been given a unique attention to ensure an optimum quality and enhance the photo beauty.
+I have given to each shoot you received a unique attention to ensure an optimum quality and enhance the photo beauty.

 Table of Contents

 Why retouching is important and not just a small “detail”?

 Retouching is a big part of my job (even if our smartphone apps make us think it is a very easy and quick job).
 For one day shooting, it is almost one week of post productions (which count for the half of the retouching)!